seatable-data/api/dtable-web-v2.1-admin/organizations.md

 **Input Parameters**

 **org_ids** _\[multiple, numeric, required]_
-> With each org_ids, the basic info of the corresponding organization will be returned.
-If an org_id is invalid, it'll be ignored and no errors will be returned.
+> With each `org_ids`, the basic info of the corresponding organization will be returned.
+If an `org_ids` is invalid, it'll be ignored and no errors will be returned.

+**Return Values**

+JSON-object with the list of organizations' basic infos.

 **Sample Response (200)**